kvidhyab/kvidhyab.github.io/README.md

 ## Leadership Experience
 ### Business Analytics and Artificial Intelligence Leadership Council
-- Organized events to enhance
+- Organized events to enhance the visibility and reputation of the program.

+### Technical Officer, Code.exe
+- Led technical operations and coordinated coding events, ensuring seamless execution.